shayhatan/backtracking/README.md

-"# backtracking - each file has informative docoument"
+"# backtracking - each file has informative document"